The Wedding (1944 film): Plot

 The burgess Zhigalov family who have a marriageable daughter Dasha, learn to their horror that the official Aplombov (Erast Garin) who dined with them every day and established himself as a groom, is not going to marry her at all.
 With great difficulty Dasha's father manages to persuade the ambitious groom to propose.
 The groom agrees, putting the condition of compulsory attendance of the General at the wedding.

-And then finally the wedding takes place.
-At the festive moment the chief guest has arrived—the General.
-A scandal erupts at the peak of merriment when it became clear that the General is not really General, but only the captain of the second rank (lieutenant colonel).
+At last the wedding takes place.
+At a festive moment the chief guest arrives—the General.
+A scandal erupts at the peak of merriment when it becomes apparent that the General is not really a General, but only a captain of the second rank (lieutenant colonel).
 The wedding is ruined.